CollectiveFocus/CFM_Frontend/docs/CONTRIBUTING.md

 These settings are not requirements of the project.
 They are provided as a service for people who are [new to git](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

-This configuration sets up VS Code as your git editor, diff and merge tool.
-These commands should be pasted into a shell terminal.
+This configuration sets up VS Code 1.70 and above as your git editor, diff and merge tool.
+These commands can be run in any shell terminal.

 ```bash
 git config --global user.name "<name you use on your resume>"